 Who we are

 Steve Farmer, Ph.D.
-Co-founder, Chief Science Officer
+Founder, Chief Science Officer

 He holds a Ph.D. from Stanford University and is a former Harvard University Research Fellow & Research Fellow of the National Endowment for the Humanities.
-Steve taught in major U.S. universities for nearly twenty years before returning to pure research in the last decade.
-He remains a major force in the academic world, and in recent years has given many invited lectures at major universities and research centers in China, Japan, Germany, Italy, France, the Netherlands, Scotland, Poland, the Czech Republic, and Central Asia.
-Dr. Farmer’s work over the past half decade has increasingly focused on evolutionary nutrition and related in fields in behavioral medicine linked to the control of aging and early developmental processes.
-He is the co-lead author of a major book-in-progress and several papers on those topics.
+Steve taught in major U.S. universities for two decades before returning to pure research in the last decade.
+He remains a major force in the academic world, and in recent years has given dozens of invited lectures at major universities and research centers in China, Japan, Germany, Italy, France, the Netherlands, Scotland, Poland, the Czech Republic, and Central Asia as well as the United States.
+Major lectures in the U.S. have included those at Harvard Univerity, Columbia University, Stanford, and UC Berkeley.
+Dr. Farmer’s work over the past half decade has increasingly focused on evolutionary medicine/nutrition and related in fields in behavioral therapies linked to the control of aging and early developmental processes.
+He is the lead or co-author of several major papers and books-in-progress on those topics.

 Ulrich Kutschera is a prominent German zoologist, plant scientist, and evolutionary biologist.
 He has published 15 major books in German and over 300 scientific articles in English covering animal, microbial and plant taxonomy and physiology as well as evolutionary theory.
 His publications include papers written with prominent collaborators in Nature, Science, Proceedings of the National Academy of Sciences, and other high-impact journals.